-The Häagen-Dazs Honey Bee Haven is a half-acre bee garden and outdoor museum devoted to bee pollinators and the plants that support them.
+The Häagen-Dazs Honey Bee Haven is a unique outdoor museum where visitors can observe and learn about bees and the plants that support them.
 Located next to the Harry H. Laidlaw Jr. Honey Bee Research Facility on Bee Biology Road, UC Davis, it was planted in Fall 2009 through a generous gift from Häagen-Dazs®.
 The garden is open year-round, from dawn to dusk.
 Admission is free.

 VISIT OUR BLOG, The Bee Gardener

 The Haven’s 2014 annual report is now available.

 School group guided tours of the Haven end October 14.
 The 2015 tour season starts March 17, 2015.
 Click here to request a tour for next year.
 The garden remains open year-round from dawn to dusk for self-guided tours.

 The garden is funded entirely through donations.
 Please consider making a gift to help us in our important work of bee pollinator education and outreach.
 Thank you.
 Click here to donate to the garden.